c3JpbmkK/readthedocs-docs/docs/source/index.rst

 .. note::

-   This project is under active development.
+   This project is under active development and its hosted on Read the Docs, so you know its good.

 Contents
 --------